-Contact Duke Anatomical Gifts upon death: Weekdays: 919-681-5471 (closed weekends & holidays) 24 hour emergency phone: Monday-Friday: 919-812-7430 Representative to assist at the time of my death: may help others, I , hereby give my entire body and research, if needed and intact for anatomical study Name Relationshi release protected health inf Phone Number Alternate Phone Number take effect upon my death.
-Signed by the donor and the following two witnesses in the presence of each other.
-Helpful information: - Doctor: Phone: Eold bere for wallet size card I have chosen this funeral service to transport/hold my body while eligibility for donation is being determined (or hold at hospital decedent care/morgue): Signature of Donor Date Signed · Donor's Date of Birth Donor's Current City & State Funeral Home/Transport ServicePhone NumberIf this company is no longer operating or available, or circumstances arise that create the need, I authorize, with my signature on the back of this card, Duke Anatomical Gifts Program to arrange transport services in order that it may facilitate the donation of my body.Please check back every 2 years for any changes.
-Keep one signed and witnessed copy of this card in your wallet & give the other to someone who can assist at time of death.
-Signature of Witness #1 City & State Signature of Witness #2 City & State
+Duke University School of Medicine INTENT TO MAKE ANATOMICAL GIFT In compliance with the Uniform Anatomical Gift Act of the North Carolina General Statutes and in hope that I Contact Duke Anatomical Gifts upon death or pending death: On call phone: Mon 8:30am-Fri 4:30pm 919-812-7430 (closed weekends & holidays) Representative to assist at the time of my death ly intact for anatomical study nd medically acceptable, and Name Relationship release protected health information, if available, to take effect upon my death.
+Signed by the donor and the following two impartial witnesses (not family members, beneficiaries or providers) in the presence of each other.
+Eold here for wallet size card Phone Number Alternate Phone Number Helpful information: Doctor: Phone: I have chosen this funeral service to transport/hold my body while eligibility for donation is being determined (or hold at hospital decedent care/morgue): Date of Birth City & State Funeral Home/Transport ServicePhone NumberIf this company is no longer operating or available, or circumstances arise that create the need, I authorize, with my signature on the back of this card, Duke Anatomical Gifts Program to arrange transport services in order that it may facilitate the donation of my body.
+Keep one copy of this card in your wallet & give the other to someone who can assist at time of death.Check back with us every 2 years for updates in the program: Office phone: 919-681-5471 Signature of Witness #1 City & State Signature of Witness #2 City & State